Tuition Payments and Finances

-Here’s what you need to know about tuition payment, financial aid, on-campus work study, and student employment.
+Here’s what you need to know about tuition payments, financial aid, and working on campus.

-Please be sure your student name and ID number appear on checks.
+Please be sure your student name and student ID number appear on checks.

-Make all checks payable to "Beloit College" and mail:
+Make all checks payable to "Beloit College" and mail to:

 700 College St., Box 33

 Beloit College strongly endorses the use of Tuition Management Systems (TMS), our third party payment option.
 TMS offers online payment options and monthly payment plans to allow you to spread your education expenses over smaller monthly installments that are paid over the course of the semester.
 Though many families take advantage of the optional payment plan, it is not required.
 You can make payments and enroll in a payment plan online or by calling 800-722-4867.

 - Make a One-Time Payment – eCheck (Transfer from Checking or

 - Make a One-Time Payment – Credit Card (Visa, MasterCard,

 Discover, American Express) - 2.99% Convenience Fee or $1.00

 TMS Semester Payment Plan Options ($45.00 enrollment fee per semester)